 With over 300 remote off-grid communities in Canada, the design and operation of microgrids is a critical topic with great social and economic implications.
 This research topic involves renewable energy power generation (to offset diesel-based generation with lower costs), microgrids operation and energy storage, as well as communities/aboriginal people involvement and energy humanities.
 Wind resource evaluation and modelling for future small wind farms will be performed by comparison to on-grid installations.

 After discussions with themes champions of "Grids and Storage", "Biomass", "Communities and Aboriginal" and "Energy Humanities", we decided to create a microgrid project in this Wind Theme to coordinate research resources and efforts from multiple themes and work together on this important topic.
 There are also many existing conversations with provincial government, other institutions as well as small-scale collaborations with industry on microgrid projects.

-Outcomes of this project include microgrid optimization software for operation cost minimization and reliability improvement, renewable technologies and microgrid operation and maintenance strategies suitable for Canada North, workshop/public seminars for renewable energy in remote communities, a long-term relationship for study and education in remote microgrid communities.
+Outcomes of this project include microgrid optimization software for operation cost minimization and reliability improvement, renewable technologies and microgrid operation and maintenance strategies suitable for Canada North.
+We will complete an in depth study which allows for feasibility and forecasting of wind resources to allow for future develolpment.